-This guidance has been developed following the changes to the Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020 that came into force on 1 June 2020 and 22 June 2020.
+Version 3 of the guidance supersedes previous versions.
+It has been revised to reflect changes to the Health Protection (Coronavirus Restrictions) (Wales) Regulations 2020 which came into force on 28 August 2020.

 Who is the guidance for